cjolson/homework_6/README.md

 2. Do NOT use any existing JavaScript libraries for this assignment (jQuery is acceptable).
 You are not required to use jQuery.
 You can use plain JavaScript.
 Either is fine.
 3. Note: You can use plain HTML/CSS code only.
 DO NOT use frameworks like Bootstrap or other libraries (you can “look at it” means you can look at how they do the HTML and CSS and format your code in a similar way, but DO NOT import Bootstrap or other libraries).
 4. Please cite any external resources you use.
 5. Your website does not have to be responsive to screen size changes.
-However, please test your website for a 1366 x 768 screen ratio using the (https://developers.google.com/web/tools/chrome-devtools/device-mode/) [Developer Tools Device Mode].
+However, please test your website for a 1366 x 768 screen ratio using the [Developer Tools Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/).
-6. Please follow Google’s (https://google.github.io/styleguide/htmlcssguide.html)[HTML, CSS], and (https://google.github.io/styleguide/jsguide.html)[JavaScript Style Guidelines].
+6. Please follow Google’s [HTML, CSS](https://google.github.io/styleguide/htmlcssguide.html), and [JavaScript Style Guidelines](https://google.github.io/styleguide/jsguide.html).

 ### Deliverables (27 pts total)
 1. (4 pts total) Low & High-Fidelity Prototypes: